 Welcome to the World of Family History!

-We have gathered together a collection of genealogy resources — the results of decades of dedicated Frisbie-Frisbees hunting for their family branches.
-The following are links to Frisbie-Frisbee publications and additional resources — data at the Connecticut State Library, and tips and hints for helping you on your family history quest.
+We have gathered together a collection of genealogy resources for you — the results of decades of dedicated Frisbie-Frisbees hunting for their family branches.
+The following are links to Frisbie-Frisbee publications and additional resources — data at the Connecticut State Library, and Guides and Hints for helping you on your family history quest.

 The following impressive books and newsletters have been published on the lineages of the Frisbie-Frisbee families who descend from Edward of Branford, Connecticut, in the 1600’s.
 They are a wealth of information on thousands of Frisbie-Frisbees across America.